UVa rolls back restrictions for students; Medical Center to allow visitors

 Effective immediately, the decision announced Friday continues to limit indoor dining to groups of two.
 Other university facilities, such as recreation centers and libraries, will reopen and students can resume normal activity.

-Officials encouraged students to stick to a specific pod or bubble and to continue to follow the range of mitigation measures.
+Officials encouraged students to stick to a specific pod, or bubble, of people and to continue to follow the range of mitigation measures.

 “The only thing preventing another spike in cases and a return to more restrictive measures is our commitment, as a community and as individuals, to remain vigilant and faithfully follow the public health measures we have in place,” UVa officials wrote in the announcement.